mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/clusters/tunnel-cli/index.md

 To access services running on the remote cluster from the management cluster, connect to the tunnel proxy.

-There are three methods:
+You can use these three methods:

 1. If the client program supports use of a kubeconfig file, use the managed cluster's kubeconfig.
-1. If the client program supports SOCKS5 proxying, use the proxy directly.
+1. If the client program supports SOCKS5 proxies, use the proxy directly.
 1. Otherwise, deploy a proxy server on the management cluster.

 ### Managed cluster service